Gerald Rentap Jabu: Sports organization

 Jabu began his involvement in sports organizations as the Chairman of the Jet Ski Section at the Sarawak Adventure Club from 1993 to 1995.
-He became active in golf, serving as a Protem Member of the Sarawak Dayak Golf Association (DGA) from 2004 to 2005 and subsequently as its President from 2005 to 2012.
+He became active in golf, serving as a pro tempore member of the Sarawak Dayak Golf Association (DGA) from 2004 to 2005 and subsequently as its President from 2005 to 2012.
 In 2013, he became Treasurer of the Sarawak Shooting Association, a position he held until 2019.
 He continued with the association as Vice President from 2019 to 2021.

 Jabu served as Vice President of the Sarawak Weightlifting Association from 2015 to 2017, before being appointed its President from 2017 to 2023.
 Since 2018, he has been active at the national level, as Vice President of the Malaysia Weightlifting Federation.

 Political career

 In 1996, Jabu became a Member of the Higher Council for Pergerakan Pemuda (youth wing) of the Parti Pesaka Bumiputera Bersatu (PBB), beginning his deeper involvement with the party.
 From 2001 to 2007, he served as Vice General Secretary of Pergerakan Pemuda PBB.
 He then became General Secretary from 2008 to 2013.
 During 2009 to 2013, he also served as a Committee Member for Sarawak United National Youth Organisation (SABERKAS).
 By 2013, he had progressed to other roles in both PBB and SABERKAS, taking on the position of Vice Treasurer for SABERKAS and serving as Vice Chief of Pergerakan Pemuda PBB.

-In May 2016, Jabu won the N36 Layar State Legislative Assembly seat in the 2016 Sarawak state election, succeeding his father, Tan Sri Dr. Alfred Jabu Numpang.
+In May 2016, Jabu won the N36 Layar State Legislative Assembly seat in the 2016 Sarawak state election, succeeding his father, Datuk Patinggi Tan Sri Dr. Alfred Jabu Numpang.
 He defeated PKR's Vernon Albert Kedit, receiving 3,931 votes to Vernon's 2,503.
 In 2018, Jabu replaced Fadillah Yusof as the Youth Chief of PBB representing the Pesaka wing.

 In December 2021, Jabu secured his second term after defeating Isik Utau from PSB.
 He garnered 3,891 votes to Utau’s 1,852 votes.
 He held the Youth Chief of PBB position until 2022, when he was then replaced by Miro Simoh, also from the Pesaka wing.
 Jabu is currently serving as one of three Pesaka wing Vice-Presidents of PBB for the 2025-2028 term.